zeruhur/gist/GIST!.v.2.0.md

 ### Scaling Difficulty

-If an action is inferred as trivial from the context of play, the Referee will avoid asking for a check.
+If an action seems trivial within the context of play, the Referee will skip the check and allow the player to proceed.

-If any action is impossible, the Referee can act in two ways:
+If an action is impossible, the Referee has two options:
-1. separate the action into a chain of simpler actions.
+1. break the action down into a series of simpler actions
-2. declare the action impossible and move the fiction forward.
+2. declare the action impossible and move on with the story.

-If the action falls within the realm of possibility and requires a check, the Referee will consider whether a modifier should be applied to the shot according to the following scale.
-Most of the actions will be of Average Difficulty.
+If an action is possible but requires a check, the Referee will determine if any modifiers should be applied based on the following difficulty scale, with most actions being of Average difficulty.

 | Modifier | Difficulty |
 |:--------:|:----------:|